 'American Oligarchs' Reveals How Trump, Kushner Families Learned To Work The System

-Today Donald Trump is the face of the Republican Party, but as recently as 2011 the president donated $5,000 to Democrat Kamala Harris' campaign to become California's attorney general.
+Today President Trump is the face of the Republican Party, but as recently as 2011, Trump donated $5,000 to Democrat Kamala Harris' campaign to become California's attorney general.
 American Oligarchs author Andrea Bernstein says Trump's donation history is indicative of a practice he learned from his father, Fred Trump.

 Fred Trump amassed his real estate fortune in part, Bernstein says, by donating to politicians who would bend rules to his favor — and his son followed suit: "It is a lifelong practice for Fred Trump — and then later for Donald Trump — that they cultivate[d] their connections with the Brooklyn political machine, which at that time was almost exclusively controlled by the Democratic Party."